stanford-marlowe/docs.marlowe.stanford.edu/docs/slurm_and_openOnDemand/slurm.md

 Marlowe uses SLURM, a job scheduling system, to run jobs.
 There are three main Account types: Basic/Preempt, Medium/Batch, and Large/Hero.

-## What are some common Slurm commands to use on Marlowe?

 The Slurm commands srun, salloc, and sbatch will take you far!

 Marlowe accounts are start with `marlowe-` followed by the project ID.
 So if your project ID was `m223813`, your account would be `marlowe-m223813`.
 To use the batch or hero partitions, you will need to add a suffix to your account, like marlowe-m223813-pm01.
 Read more about it in the [Accounts](#accounts) section below.